extsys/reckoning.dev-V1/content/posts/2015-01-28-recipe-desi-noodles.md

 - Salt to taste
 - 1/2 cup Peanuts _optional_

-# Preparation
+## Preparation

 1. Wash the leaves thoroughly in running water and chop them (about 1 inch cuts).
 2. Heat a deep pan on Medium for about 1 minute and then pour olive oil into it.
 3. After about 30 seconds, Add mustard seeds and cumin seeds after another 30 seconds.
 4. Once Seeds start to pop, add garlic and cut onions.
 5. Fry the onions until oil starts to separate (about 1-2 minutes)
 6. Add spices, curry leaves, peas and tomatoes.
 7. After about a minute, add noodles.
 8. After another minute or so, add salt, and keep stirring occasionally.
 9. Once the noodles have become light golden brown in color, add 1/2 cup of water (about 2-3 minutes).
-10. Keep stirring, so that noodles do not stick with each other, for about another 2 minutes
+   10.Keep stirring, so that noodles do not stick with each other, for about another 2 minutes

 Let it cool before serving.
 You can use some ketchup or sauce with it.
 I like adding peanuts to it while frying onions.

 ![My Creation Before Entering My Tummy](https://res.cloudinary.com/sadanandsingh/image/upload/v1496963332/desiNoodles_final_tqeyey.jpg)

-# Interesting Facts
+## Interesting Facts

 - The sweet dish _seviyan_ made out of this is also known as _shemai_ in Bengali, _sev_ in Gujarati, _shavige_ in Kannada, _sevalu_ or